Procedure for retracting published articles (retraction)

 • republication of the article without the author’s consent;

-An article retraction may be initiated:
+The retraction of an article may be initiated:

 • upon an official written request from the author(s) of the article;